-The held-of-record count: By employing double-trigger RSUs, the grant vesting was strategically postponed until a liquidity event, such as an IPO or acquisition.
+The held-of-record count.
+By employing double-trigger RSUs, the grant vesting was strategically postponed until a liquidity event, such as an IPO or acquisition.
 Consequently, employees were not deemed shareholders until the RSU settlement took place.
 This deferral enabled Facebook to avoid the restrictive Section 12(g) 500 held-of-record threshold.

-The exercise cost: Unlike stock options, which under Section 409A must be granted at an exercise price equal to or greater than the fair market value of the underlying shares, RSUs are granted without any out-of-pocket cost to employees.
+The exercise cost.
+Unlike stock options, which under Section 409A must be granted at an exercise price equal to or greater than the fair market value of the underlying shares, RSUs are granted without any out-of-pocket cost to employees.
 Once RSUs vest, employees receive shares of stock or, if stipulated in the grant, the equivalent value in cash.

-The main differences between stock options and double-trigger RSUs are detailed in Table A below.
-It covers their primary functions, exercise costs, vesting, typical growth stages for issuance, outcomes when an employee leaves the company, expiration date if no liquidity event transpires, and opportunities for securing (at least partial) liquidity before the company goes public.
+The main differences between stock options and double-trigger RSUs are detailed in Figure B. It covers their primary functions, exercise costs, vesting, typical growth stages for issuance, outcomes when an employee leaves the company, expiration date if no liquidity event transpires, and opportunities for securing (at least partial) liquidity before the company goes public.

-Table A
+Figure B

-Accommodating this shift, the SEC clarified via no-action letter in 2012 an exemption for RSU-holders from Section 12(g)’s 500 held-of-record threshold, effectively allowing Facebook to maintain its private status as it prepared to go public, all the while continuing to offer equity compensation to new and existing employees.
+Accommodating this shift, the SEC clarified via a no-action letter in 2012 an exemption for RSU holders from Section 12(g)’s 500 held-of-record threshold, effectively allowing Facebook to maintain its private status as it prepared to go public, all the while continuing to offer equity compensation to new and existing employees.
 This exemption allowed Facebook to further grow and hire more talent as a private company, releasing it from the regulatory burdens associated with a large shareholder base.

-However, as Facebook’s tenure as a private company extended, employees who had exercised their stock options and held shares, began seeking alternative avenues for liquidity, and started selling their shares to third-party buyers via emerging online marketplaces.
-The sales of these shares ultimately triggered the 500 held-of-record threshold, compelling Facebook to go public.
+However, as Facebook’s tenure as a private company extended, employees who had exercised their stock options and held shares began seeking alternative avenues for liquidity, and started selling their shares to third-party buyers via emerging online marketplaces (see Pollman, 2012: 193, describing the rise of these secondary markets and discussing related securities law issues; Rodrigues, 2015: 1539).
+The sales of these shares ultimately triggered the 500 held-of-record threshold, compelling Facebook to go public (Aran, 2018: 1287; Rodrigues, 2015: 1539, explaining that sales on the secondary markets made it so “each sale—rather than substituting new shareholders for old—added to the growing shareholder-of-record tally”).

-Similarly to Google, despite Facebook’s immense success as a public company, its IPO was widely considered a disappointment, as it did not experience a “first-day pop.”
-Instead, the shares declined immediately upon market opening, and over the following few months, the stock value plummeted by more than 40%.
+Similarly to Google’s scenario, despite Facebook’s immense success as a public company, its IPO was widely considered a disappointment, as it did not experience a “first-day pop.”
+Instead, the shares declined immediately upon market opening, and over the following few months, the stock value plummeted by more than 40% (Safdar, 2013).

-In the wake of Facebook’s IPO, Silicon Valley startups responded by clamping down on unapproved transfers of securities by employees via online secondary marketplaces and lobbied to increase the 500 held-of-record limit.
+In the wake of Facebook’s IPO, Silicon Valley startups responded by clamping down on unapproved transfers of securities by employees via online secondary marketplaces and lobbied to increase the 500 held-of-record limit (Aran, 2018: 1288; Cable, 2017: 628).
 They argued that Section 12(g) discourages job creation and economic growth by forcing companies to choose between going public prematurely and being able to hire a talented workforce that could only be recruited with equity-based compensation.

-The lobbying efforts proved successful, and in 2012, the Jumpstart Our Business Startups (JOBS) Act increased the held-of-record threshold from 500 to either 2000 shareholders or 500 shareholders who are non-accredited.
+The lobbying efforts proved successful, and in 2012, the Jumpstart Our Business Startups (JOBS) Act increased the held-of-record threshold from 500 to either 2,000 shareholders or 500 shareholders who are non-accredited.
 Furthermore, the Act exempted securities held by employees and service providers from the shareholders’ tally, effectively eliminating Section 12(g)’s constraint on startups’ ability to recruit and remunerate employees with equity grants while maintaining private status.